Let’s go back in time just a bit, to the summer of 2012…

 It feels like by pushing this product, this ingredient, you’re trying to ride on its coattails.
 Like you’re trying to be cool, too.

 Here in Nashville, there’s this beautiful brunch spot that I love, one with farmhouse tables, tall windows, mason jars, and local foods.
 It’s a cafe that holds the distinction of being the first place where I enjoyed a meal in this city, on the day before I met Tim, the man I’d eventually call my husband.

 Today, you go there on a Sunday morning and you’re looking at a two-hour wait for breakfast.
 Two hours.

 If you ask me, that’s too popular.
 It’s a place that’s meaningful for me, and memorable, but I think I’m done with it.

-You could argue, successfully I think, that when something gains that much notoriety, when it’s that acclaimed, that beloved, it doesn’t matter much if I, one person, stop liking or reading or following it anymore.
-That comforts me.
-So sometimes, even knowing how much I like those artisan breads or thoughtful posts, I stop going back to that restaurant or that blog, and I know nobody’s too hurt in the process.
+You could argue that when something gains that much status, when it’s that acclaimed and that beloved, it doesn’t matter much if a single individual stops liking or reading or following it.
+And that comforts me.
+I can opt to move away from the crowd, knowing nobody’s going to be too hurt in the process.

-What could I really tell you about kale that you don’t already know?
-Half of you probably have it in your fridge right now.
-You’ve eaten it, you’ve juiced it, you’ve added it to smoothies.
-Kale is commonplace.
-It’s mainstream.
 I know.
-It’s true that kale is one of the most nutrient dense vegetables out there, but you’ve heard that already – probably even seen it on charts in the produce section of your local Whole Foods, if you have one nearby.
+It’s true that kale is one of the most nutrient dense vegetables out there, but you’ve heard that already – probably even seen evidence of this on charts in the produce section of your local Whole Foods, if you have one nearby.

 Kale makes a killer pesto.